fohofmann/manuals/Singularity x86_64 at arm64.md

 # Singularity x86_64 @arm64
 For some reasons it might be necessary to emulate a x86_64 architecture.
 For instance, building a singularity file in sandbox-mode is usually not possible on the HPC-cluster directly.
 The problem with the multipass solution is, that its ubuntu is an arm64-adapted version.
-Thus, your container will either work on your local machine, or on the cluster.
-To overcome this, emulating the x86_64 is necessary (but comes with limited performance):
+Thus, your container will either work on your local M1, or on the cluster.
+To overcome this, you could use [Singularity Enterprise](https://sylabs.io/2022/07/cross-architecture-containers-with-singularityce-pro/) or use the community edition and emulate a x86_64 environment (with limited performance):

 ## QUEMU and Linux
 1. We run the emulation using the open-source software QEMU.
 UTM is a much more comfortable solution based on QEMU to get started.
 Therefore, install UTM from https://mac.getutm.app.